 The concept of a star is not very well defined; in theory, they are astronomical objects, which –due to their size and gravitational force– have begun the nuclear fusion reactions converting Hydrogen into Helium, thus emitting a large amount of electromagnetic energy and other particles.
-In fact, they release so much energy that, throughout their lives, they lose an important percentage of their mass.
+In fact, they release so much energy that, throughout their lives, they lose a notable percentage of their mass.
 An example is our Sun.

-Nonetheless, there are stars that –after finishing all the available Hydrogen– have actually a big increase in volume, due to the change of dominant forces in their internal composition.
+Nonetheless, there are stars that –after finishing all the available Hydrogen– have a big increase in volume, due to the change of dominant forces in their internal composition.
 We call them red giants.

 Others go through the supernova phase –a giant explosion– and become neutron stars.

-Origin, birth and formation of stars
+Origin, birth, and formation of stars

 Death of stars and supernovae

-Astrophysics has observed expansion of the Universe by using supernovas or stars dying in great explosions as points of reference in space.
+Astrophysics has observed the expansion of the Universe by using supernovas or stars dying in great explosions as points of reference in space.